Testing the preservation potential of early diagenetic dolomites as geochemical archives

 Metadaten

-Author:Mathias MüllerORCiDGND, Onyedika Anthony IgbokweGND, Benjamin WalterGND, Chelsea PedersonORCiDGND, Sylvia Petra Michaela RiechelmannGND, Detlev K. RichterGND, Richard AlbertGND, Axel GerdesGND, Dieter BuhlGND, Rolf Dieter NeuserGND, Giovanni BertottiGND, Adrian ImmenhauserORCiDGND
+Author:Mathias MüllerORCiDGND, Onyedika Anthony IgbokweORCiDGND, Benjamin WalterGND, Chelsea PedersonORCiDGND, Sylvia Petra Michaela RiechelmannORCiDGND, Detlev K. RichterGND, Richard AlbertGND, Axel GerdesGND, Dieter BuhlGND, Rolf Dieter NeuserGND, Giovanni BertottiGND, Adrian ImmenhauserORCiDGND

 URN:urn:nbn:de:hbz:294-75693